xiaoxiae/Clis/README.md

 pyenv exec python 01-scanning/01-scan.py automatic 15 && pyenv exec python 01-scanning/02-copy.py camera && pyenv exec python 01-scanning/03-convert.py
 ```

-to automatically take 15 pictures of the hold, copy it from the camera and convert it from raw.
+to automatically take 15 pictures of the hold, copy them from the camera and convert them from raw.
 If you want to take them manually because you don't have the turntable, replace `automatic` with `manual`.
 Then run

 ```